-Spotted seatrout have a protracted spawning season which may extend from April to September, depending on annual variation in climate.
-Ageing is fairly straightforward even though the location of the first annuli can vary widely in its distance from the core (Figure 5.13) Due to the protracted spawning season there may be a corresponding variation in age (months) at first opaque zone formation, which may occur from October through May depending on geographic location (October-January in south Texas and February-May in Mississippi) (Figure 5.14).
+Spotted seatrout have a protracted spawning season which may extend from April to September, depending on annual variation in climate (Figure 5.15).
+Ageing is fairly straightforward even though the location of the first annuli can vary widely in its distance from the core (Figure 5.14).
+Due to the protracted spawning season there may be a corresponding variation in age (months) at first opaque zone formation, which may occur from October through May depending on geographic location, but peaks around March and April (Figure 5.16).

-Figure 5.13 Sagittal otolith section from an age-3 spotted seatrout.
+Figure 5.14 Sagittal otolith section from an age-3 spotted seatrout.